 Where to stay: Best hotels in Antalya, Turkey

 The Fortress City of Mediterranean, Valletta is the capital city of Malta, which is popular for being the working, living, commercial, and administrative heart of the country.
 The city was built and further expanded on the rocky peninsula of Mount Sceberras peninsula.
-Even though it’s a busy city, one can easily experience the timeless atmosphere as the sun goes down, giving you an old school feels.
+Even though it’s a busy city, one can easily experience the timeless atmosphere as the sun goes down, giving you an old-school feel.

 The city’s narrow streets of historic buildings boast the finest artwork in Europe, making it one of the most beautiful places to visit in the Mediterranean region.
 Valletta is also abundantly rich in sites to explore, such as Valletta’s gardens like Hasting Gardens, Lower Barrakka Gardens, St John’s Co-Cathedral.